hyh1997112/94870portfolio/README.md

 > [The link to the Assignment 2](https://hyh1997112.github.io/94870portfolio/assignment2)

 ## About me
+A student in MISM-Global program at Carnegie Mellon University.

-Name: Yuhan He.
+- Name: Yuhan He.
-E-mail: yuhanh@andrew.cmu.edu
+- E-mail: yuhanh@andrew.cmu.edu

 ## Usage